 Fiscally speaking, parents can spend upwards of 10% of their income on general, recreational sports for young athletes.
 For children who are more athletically inclined, or show an aptitude for one of the more expensive sporting endeavors the cost can easily double from that 10% estimate.
 There are sports that are, generally speaking, more expensive than others.
-Lacrosse, soccer and swimming are among the most expensive when children age up into more competitive brackets.
-When factoring the fiscal cost of youth sports, one must look at participation fees, equipment fees and travel expenses.
+Lacrosse, soccer, and swimming are among the most expensive when children age up into more competitive brackets.
+When factoring the fiscal cost of youth sports, one must look at participation fees, equipment fees, and travel expenses.

 Participation fees seem to be a large part of the fiscal picture.
 Participation fees, in recent years, have sky-rocketed to new heights.
 Parents are expected to put out more money for participation in even basic recreational leagues.
 Participation fees are expected to cover the necessary facilities utilized for the sport, the coaching staff and the insurance that must be carried by the organization hosting the league.
 These fees rise each year because the cost of keeping even a basic recreational league running continues to cost more.

-Equipment and apparel costs generally fall on the hands of parents.
+Equipment and apparel costs generally fall in the hands of parents.
 While a uniform may be provided for team sports, many parents are expected to pay for all of the equipment required for their child to play sports.
 According to Kids Play USA, a child participating in baseball at the Connie Mack travel level could be carrying around as much as $2,500 worth of equipment.
 Between bats, gloves, shoes, and protective gear, parents are very likely to spend well over $1,000 to outfit a child to play on a baseball team.
 Add in the fact that a child likely will need to have such equipment replaced as they grow and advance in their sport, and parents can end up paying out $30,000 or more in equipment for a child to play a sport between the ages of eight and 18.

 When a child ages up into travel teams, or “elite teams” as they are sometimes known, the costs skyrocket further.
 According to experts, a travel team can cost up to $10,000 per season, depending on the sport and its associated fees, its travel schedule, and the equipment required.
-For example, travel hockey is likely to cost more than travel soccer, simply because the rink time, and the equipment is more expensive, than field time and the associated pads.
+For example, travel hockey is likely to cost more than travel soccer, simply because of the rink time and the equipment is more expensive, than field time and the associated pads.

-What is the Industry Worth?
+What is Industry Worth?

 When one looks at recreational sports at a more basic level, the financials behind the sports are much meeker.
-In the case of city or county run leagues, the goal is to break even.
+In the case of city or county-run leagues, the goal is to break even.
 The organizers often rely on participation fees, volunteer coaches and funding from local businesses to keep the program afloat.
 These cases are more similar to the world of youth sports that you likely remember from your own childhood.

-Expectations versus Realistic Goals
+Expectations VS Realistic Goals

 “Participation fee”, “equipment fee”, “business”, and “profit”- all of these words have begun appearing in conjunction with youth sports.
 Yes, there is a fiscal cost, but as the fiscal cost gets higher and higher, one has to wonder if it is all coming at an emotional cost.
 According to experts, children who are asked to specialize in a sport from a young age are more likely to feel pressure to perform well.
-In some cases, children are not allowed to, or feel as if they cannot, quit a sport they are no longer enjoying because of the monetary investment that has already been made.
+In some cases, children are not allowed to or feel as if they cannot, quit a sport they are no longer enjoying because of the monetary investment that has already been made.
 Sports, often known as “games”, for young children are quickly becoming less of a game and more of a job.
 When a parent invests a lot of money in their child – whether they realize it or not – they often expect something in return.
 Sometimes they expect enjoyment, other times they expect prestige, college scholarships, and the satisfaction of raising a star athlete.